muye5/MuyeAlbum/README.md

     crawl images from web(www.sina.com.cn for example)

-    store image urls into a database, url filtered by python bloomfilter
+    put image urls into a database, url filtered by python bloomfilter

-    add crawled images your web album
+    add images into your web album

 Environment & Tools
 =========